 If you are looking for a good business selling terminal emulation software, you should look at the services they provide and if you need them.
 Your business can be helped out if you are able to get the right services that are compatible with your existing infrastructure.

 The traditional terminal emulator has been a mainstay of Unix-like operating systems and is still widely familiar to developers.
 Web-based terminal emulators, however, make it easy to provide text terminal interfaces over the Internet for simple tasks, and also for complex processes.
 A web-based terminal emulator will usually make use of the HTML5 <canvas> or <svg> tags but abstracts the complexity out into the backend.
 Thus, while there are numerous options available for a desktop computer or even smartphones with native apps, there are limited options readily accessible through a web browser.
 In other words, it is possible to surf the internet using your local terminal emulator.
-Terminal web-browsers allow users to run any application in a special kind of window called xterm or similar.
+Terminal web browsers allow users to run any application in a special kind of window called Xterm or similar.